Best of Many in Both Worlds: Online Resource Allocation with Predictions under Unknown Arrival Model: Algorithm and Proof of Main Result

 \subsection{Algorithm for the Adversarial Arrival Model}

 Different from the stochastic arrival model, under the adversarial arrival model it is impossible to achieve sub-linear worst-case regret.
-Instead, we directly compare the reward of our algorithm to the maximum reward of two natural benchmark algorithms: the Mirror Descent Algorithm (Algorithm \ref{alg:without predictions}, which is optimal when the prediction quality is low) and the Prediction Algorithm (Algorithm \ref{alg:prediction}, which is optimal when the prediction quality is high).
+Instead, we directly compare the reward obtained by our algorithm to the maximum reward of two natural benchmark algorithms: the Mirror Descent Algorithm (which is optimal when the prediction quality is low) and the Prediction Algorithm (which is optimal when the prediction quality is high).
 That is, for an algorithm $\text{ALG}$, we will analyze the following quantity:

-We give Algorithm \ref{alg:adversarial} for the adversarial arrival model, which we call the \textit{Adversarial Arrival Algorithm (AA)}.
-Similar as Algorithm \ref{alg:without predictions}, Algorithm \ref{alg:adversarial} performs mirror descent, but with the fixed step size $\eta\sim \epsilon(T)/T$.
+We give Algorithm \ref{alg:adversarial} for the adversarial arrival model, which we call the \textit{Adversarial Arrival Algorithm} (AA).
+It performs mirror descent with fixed step size $\eta\sim \epsilon(T)/T$.